choxos/nmi/miscellaneous/manuscript/nmi_rsm_manuscript.md

 **Figure 1: Conceptual Framework of Network Meta-Interpolation**

-*[Figure 1 would show a flowchart illustrating how IPD and AgD are combined through interpolation to estimate treatment effects at target covariate values, with panels showing: (A) Traditional NMA approach, (B) NMI approach with effect modification, (C) Integration of data sources, and (D) Interpolation to target population]*
+The NMI framework combines individual patient data (IPD) and aggregate data (AgD) through sophisticated interpolation algorithms to estimate treatment effects at target covariate values, contrasting with traditional NMA that assumes constant treatment effects.
+This approach enables personalized treatment effect estimates while maintaining the network structure essential for indirect comparisons.

 Despite the methodological advantages of NMI, its adoption has been limited by implementation challenges.
 The approach requires sophisticated statistical programming to handle the complex data structures, implement multiple interpolation algorithms, manage missing data appropriately, and ensure proper uncertainty propagation.
 These technical barriers have prevented many researchers from leveraging NMI despite its potential to improve evidence synthesis quality.